drjoschua/nr-litteratur/UU-SAFU.md

 [Up](#tekster-som-handler-om-samfunnsmessige-aspekter-av-universell-utforming-uu-ass)

+Giannoumis (2019) claims that social institutions affect web accessibility by structuring participation and constraining decision making.
+He states that social institutions have changed due to both legal and social reasons.
+He points out that social institutions of constraint web accessibility by limiting the options to predetermined sets or by promoting a default action.
+Finally, he emphasizes that policy actors have implemented legal obligations in practice by using a system of audit and certification.

 ## Giannoumis & Stein (2019) Conceptualizing Universal Design for the Information Society Through a Universal Human Rights Lens

 [Up](#tekster-som-handler-om-samfunnsmessige-aspekter-av-universell-utforming-uu-ass)

-Giannoumis & Stein (2019b) introduce three new principles for promoting equal access and use of ICT that puts euqality and non-discrimination as the guiding principles of UD.
+Giannoumis & Stein (2019) introduce three new principles for promoting equal access and use of ICT that puts euqality and non-discrimination as the guiding principles of UD.
 Universal design should:
 1. account for human diversity across all socially disadvatanged groups including people facing multiple forms of discrimination,
 2. eliminate barriers to both accessibility and usability,